-- Minimise the risk of damage to the work and surrounding area when installing and removing licensed asbestos enclosure or containment areas - 5.1 Protect the work and its surrounding area from damage.
+5 Minimise the risk of damage to the work and surrounding area when installing and removing licensed asbestos enclosure or containment areas

+5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.

-The candidate can use Corex, flame retardant polythene as alternatives to regular materials to protect the surrounding areas.
+The learner can use Corex, flame retardant polythene as alternatives to regular materials to protect the surrounding areas.
+Learner follows organisational procedures / plan of work.

-5.2 Minimise damage and maintain a clean work space.
+5.2 Maintain a safe, clear and clean work space.

-The candidate can maintain a clean work space when moving, handling or storing resources.
+The learner can maintain a clean work space when moving, handling or storing resources.